Concordium/concordium.github.io/README.md

 make linkcheck
 ```

+## Deployment

+Merges to `main` are auto-deployed to Heroku.

 ## Style guide

 ### Headers
 In reST the various levels of headers can be written in multiple ways, but they
 need to be used consistently in our documentation because the theme we use
 interprets them in a specific way, namely:

 ``` restructuredtext
 ========